 Step 2: Get More Eyes on Your Selfies

 In order to be a good candidate to brands, you’ll need followers (and not just your Aunt June and her cat).
-There’s a wide variety of opinions for how many followers you need in order to be viable as a money-making Instagrammer, but the minimum to use services like Popular Pays is 500.
+There’s a wide variety of opinions for how many followers you need in order to be viable as a money-making Instagrammer, but the minimum to use services like Popular Pays is 5,000.
 Most of the more notable fabulous Instagrammers have in the tens of thousands of followers, or more.
 Getting more followers increases your value to brands.
-Fashion blogger Danielle Bernstein charges $5,000 to $15,000 for a single post.
-She also has over a million followers.
+Bloggers who charge thousands per post typically have a million followers or more.

 Step 3: Find Brands to Work For/With

 With companies like Popular Pays, you’re getting product samples or experiences in exchange for Instagramming about them to your pool of followers.
 What some fabulous types have found, however, is brands are also willing to work with the most followed of ‘grammers in order to create a buzz about their latest hoopajoop.
 Some, like Australian model Gabrielle Epstein, noted she can make more on Instagram in one day than she did over nearly a week of modelling.
 She often uses her agency to set up brand connections and posts images of herself with products to her over 100,000 followers.

 So by now you’re a big internet sensation!
 Congrats!
 No really, even if you’re not up to a million followers yet, you can still find ways to work with companies to make a little extra cash.
 You just have to follow the steps above, and you’ll be making new friends in no time.
 That is, until the next social media platform comes along and we all need new accounts, friends and followers all over again.

 Are you making money off of your social media accounts?
 We want to hear from you!
 Leave a comment or join the discussion on Twitter.